Compiling with Scrivener: Custom Formats

 Click on the Format As field and choose Manage Compile Presets.
 Notice that the preset you created is listed and ticked.

 Now, highlight your custom present and click on Update …

 Click OK.
 And click OK again to get back to the compile window.

 Introducing the compilation options

 In the next post, I’ll start looking at some of the compilation options.

 The most important ones would appear to be Contents, Separators, and Formatting, so I’ll start with those.

-If you have any questions about compiling, or using Scrivener at all, register for my Simply Scrivener Special webinars.
+If you have any questions about compiling, or using Scrivener at all, book a Simply Scrivener Special.

 The ScrivenerVirgin blog is a journey of discovery: